lucia-auth/lucia/documentation/content/guidebook/sign-in-with-username-and-password/$nextjs-pages.md

 			// user does not exist
 			// or invalid password
 			return res.status(400).json({
-				error: "Incorrect username of password"
+				error: "Incorrect username or password"
 			});
 		}
 		return res.status(500).json({